 The Passat Estate’s grey and black cabin might look like a little unimaginative but it’s full of neat details and everything feels very well built

-Entry-level S and Bluemotion models come with a rather small 6.5-inch touchscreen infotainment system.
+Entry-level S and Bluemotion cars come with a rather small 6.5-inch touchscreen infotainment system.
 Its menus feature bold, colourful icons so it’s pretty easy to read at a glance as you drive along, but you can’t get it with satellite navigation or smartphone mirroring features.

 Thankfully, there’s a set of large physical buttons to help you switch quickly between its key features easily so you don’t have to navigate your way through any confusing menus while you’re driving.